mvolkmann/blog/src/meteor.md

 To see a list of all the databases, enter `show dbs`.

 Meteor uses the database named "meteor".
-To use this database, enter `use meteor`.
+To interact with this database, enter `use meteor`.

 To see a list of collections in the current database, enter `show collections`.